-We suggest that you do Strawberry Milk before you do the present lesson as this lesson is meant to recall and reinforce the ideas that the children met in that lesson.
-These two main ideas were counting all possible arrangements and noticing that some of these arrangements are ‘alike? and so might be considered to be the same.
+The Strawberry Milk problem precedes and lays the foundation for this lesson.
+The two main ideas introduced there and reinforced here are counting all possible arrangements, and noticing that some of these arrangements are ‘alike' and so might be considered to be the same.

-The first part of this problem is about students trying to go through the following steps:
+The first part of this problem has students following these steps:

 - find some answers to a problem;

 - think about whether there are any more answers or not;

 - try to explain why there are no more answers.